 Why invest at Lloyd’s

-The combination of an attractive rate of return, double use of assets and diversification is unique to Lloyd’s.
+The combination of an attractive rate of return, diversification and double use of assets is unique to Lloyd’s.

 Attractive returns

-Hampden’s own track record of achieving an average annualised return of 24.2%1 between 2003 and 2022 illustrates the potential for investors if they are prepared to take a long term view.
-Even in a more challenging market, for example, between 2012 and 2020, we achieved an annualised net return of 6.4%2.
+Hampden’s own track record of achieving an average annualised return of 21.5% 1 between 2001 and 2022 illustrates the potential for investors if they are prepared to take a long term view.
+Even in a less good market, for example between 2012 and 2020, we achieved an annualised net return of 6.4% 2 as we adopted a defensive approach to the market which produced positive results.

 Efficiency of capital